10 Classic Gothic Novels Everyone Should Read

 Robert Louis Stevenson, Strange Case of Dr Jekyll and Mr Hyde.
 Stevenson supposedly wrote the first draft of this classic 1886 novella in just three days, but burnt the original version after his wife criticised it.
 He then rewrote the book over several weeks.
-The result is a mixture of Gothic horror and detective fiction with one of the most famous twists in all of fiction.
+The result is a mixture of Gothic horror and detective fiction with one of the most famous twists in all of fiction; Stevenson’s novella would go on to influence a raft of later writers, such as the less celebrated master of the Weird, Arthur Machen.
 Recommended edition: Strange Case of Dr Jekyll and Mr Hyde and Other Tales (Oxford World’s Classics) by Stevenson, Robert Louis published by Oxford University Press, USA (2008).

 Bram Stoker, Dracula.
 Although it wasn’t the first vampire novel – there had been a number of vampire novels published earlier in the nineteenth century – Stoker’s Dracula, published in 1897, has come to define the genre.
 Told from a variety of character perspectives and utilising various modes of recording (including logs, diaries, letters, and even phonograph recordings), Dracula is a classic Gothic horror novel whose story has been transformed in the popular imagination through various cinema retellings: the titular vampire isn’t dispatched with a stake through the heart in Stoker’s novel, but you’ll have to read it to find out how (or whether) he does meet his end.
 Recommended edition: Dracula (Oxford World’s Classics) by Stoker, Bram, Luckhurst, Roger New Edition [Paperback(2011)].